mlchoudhary/mlchoudhary.github.io/_pages/publications.md

 This paper studies the real effects of campaign finance and judicial selection.
 Using the Supreme Court's surprise verdict in the Citizens United v.
 FEC case in 2010, I document that relaxing campaign finance restrictions led to a 61% increase in the average electoral expenditure of judicial candidates.
 Competition in judicial elections increased while the judicial bench became more business-friendly.
 Concomitantly, labor productivity increased by 8%, but only in states with judicial elections.
 This increase is driven by industries that are more reliant on the quality of legal institutions.
 Overall, I provide the first evidence that campaign finance deregulation in judicial elections increases electoral competition and scrutiny and improves factor allocation.

-**Presented at:** CICF 2024, ISB Summer Research Conference 2024, 8th HEC PARIS Finance PhD Workshop, Nottingham Interdisciplinary Centre for Economic and Political Research 2024, EEA Congress 2024, EFMA 2024
+**Presented at:** CICF 2024, ISB Summer Research Conference 2024, 8th HEC PARIS Finance PhD Workshop, Nottingham Interdisciplinary Centre for Economic and Political Research 2024, EEA Congress 2024, EFMA 2024, SFA 2024 (withdrawn), AFA 2024 Poster Session (scheduled)

 ---
 ### [*Political Finance and Party Preferences*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4385015)